Antipode-SOSP23/antipode-post-notification/README.md

 7. Go to Endpoints and create an entrypoint for AWS services needed.
 Make sure you select the correct VPC and Subnet
     - Reader: SNS, SQS
     - Writer: SNS, Dynamo (Gateway), ec2

+## S3 Buckets
+- Create one backet for each zone:
+  - antipode-lambda-<region_name>

+## IAM
+- Create roles for each service and add and configure one permission policy for each
+  - antipode-cloudformation-admin
+  - antipode-lambda-admin

 ## Aurora Mysql Global Cluster
 - In each of the zones first create a Parameter Group